FreeEpoc/.github/profile/README.md

-## FreeEpoc

-👩‍💻 This organization was created to fork the Symbian project.
+👩‍💻 The FreeEpoc organization was created to fork the Symbian project.
 The starting point is the original EPLv1.0 licensed Symbian as of 07/12/2010.
 All code is licensed under the EPLv1.0 unless an exception is required for some reason.

 🙋‍♀️ We intend to use artificial intelligence for documentation and all kinds of things that need to be clarified and developed.